-During the summer months free daily guide service on trails, boat trips, and auto caravans is scheduled by the National Park Service.
-Daily informal talks are given at Sinnott the community building-all in Rim Except the boat trip, which starts at Village.
+During the summer months free daily guide service on trails and boat trips is scheduled by the National Park Service.
+Daily informal talks are given at Sinnott Memorial, Crater

 Phantom Ship.
 Applegate and Garfield Peaks are reflected in Crater Lake.